floooh/fips/README.md

 ### Public Service Announcements

+- **16-Aug-2017**: I found (and fixed) some inconsistent behaviour when the cmake project name is different from the project's directory name, this may change the behaviour of cmake- and python-code-generator scripts which used the FIPS\_PROJECT\_DEPLOY\_DIR and FIPS\_PROJECT\_BUILD\_DIR (but the previous behaviour was clearly a bug, which only manifested itself if the cmake project name and directory name differed).
+See this ticket for details: https://github.com/floooh/fips/issues/154

 - **25-Apr-2017**: I committed a small fix which changes the order of imported dependencies so that imported dependencies now always come before the importing project.
 This was often also the case previously